RonMercier/Java-Appointment-Manager/README.md

 **How to run the application**

-tart by downloading JavaFX 11.0.2.
+Start by downloading JavaFX 11.0.2.
 (No longer packaged with JDK11+) - https://gluonhq.com/products/javafx/

 Once this has downloaded, add the lib folder to your project by going to File -> Project Structure -> libraries (Under Project Structure)